CollinHeist/CropTop/README.md

 ## Tuesday, September 4th, 2018
-Ryan and I recieved out capstone project assignement today, entitled "Product Design for Manufacture and Reliability".
+Ryan and I recieved out capstone project assignement today, entitled "*Product Design for Manufacture and Reliability*".
+Basic info on the project scope can be found here.
 We are the only two members on the team.
-During our
+During the class period, we decided how

 ## Wednesday, September 5th